Concordium/concordium-wallet-crypto-swift/README.md

-That package is still available from tag [`0.24.0-0`](https://github.com/Concordium/concordium-wallet-crypto-swift/releases/tag/0.24.0-0) and [in use](https://github.com/Concordium/concordium-reference-wallet-ios/blob/main/ConcordiumWallet.xcodeproj/project.xcworkspace/xcshareddata/swiftpm/Package.resolved) by the iOS reference wallet, but it's not expected to receive updates in the future.
+That package is still available from tag [`0.24.0-0`](https://github.com/Concordium/concordium-wallet-crypto-swift/releases/tag/0.24.0-0) and [in use](https://github.com/Concordium/concordium-reference-wallet-ios/blob/main/ConcordiumWallet.xcodeproj/project.xcworkspace/xcshareddata/swiftpm/Package.resolved) by the iOS reference wallet, but it isn't expected to receive updates in the future.

 ## Versioning